+Our solutions address the programming of devices.
+Semiconductor devices are a large, growing market, both in terms of devices and bits programmed.
 We believe that our sales are driven by many of the same forces that propel the semiconductor industry.
 We sell to the same firms that buy the semiconductors.
 When their business grows, they buy more semiconductors which, in turn, require additional programming equipment to maintain production speeds or program new device technologies, driving demand for our products or alternative programming methods.

-Our device programming solutions currently target two high growth, high volume markets: flash for mobile wireless and consumer electronic devices and microcontrollers for automotive electronics and industrial controls.
-Additionally, a newer growth market for devices is the IoT (Internet of Things).
+Our device programming solutions currently target two high growth, high volume markets: automotive electronics and IoT systems including Industrial and Consumer devices.